Pixel-Talk/CanonSwap/readme.md

 }
 ```

+## Attention
+This project is for technical and academic use only.
+Please do not apply it to illegal and unethical scenarios.
+In the event of violation of the legal and ethical requirements of the user's country or region, this coderepository is exempt from liability.

 ## Acknowledgments

 This project is based on [LivePortrait](https://github.com/KwaiVGI/LivePortrait).
 We thank the authors for their excellent work in efficient portrait animation.